ibm-cloud-docs/vpc/lb-overview.md

 Property  | Description
 ------------- | -------------
 Listener | The HTTPS listener to which a request redirects.
-HTTP status code | Status code of the response returned by the application load balancer.
+HTTP status code | The status code of the response returned by the application load balancer.
 The acceptable values are: `301`, `302`, `303`, `307`, or `308`.
 URI | The relative URI to which a request redirects.
-This is an optional property.
+This property is optional.
 {: caption="HTTPS redirect listener properties" caption-side="bottom"}

 ## Elasticity